 The jailer is authorized to evaluate inmates for purposes of classification, management, care, control and cell assignment.T.C.A. § 41-4-103(b).
 Pursuant to state regulations each jail must have a written plan for prisoner classification.
 The plan must specify the criteria and procedures for classifying prisoners in terms of level of custody required, housing assignment and participation in correctional programs.
-The plan shall include a process for review and appeal of classification decisions.
-Rules of the Tennessee Corrections Institute, Rule 1400-1-.17(1) and (2).
+The plan shall include a process for review and appeal of classificatThis plan ensures total sight, sound or physical contact separation between male and female inmates and between adults and juveniles being tried as adults. ion decisions.
+Rules of the Tennessee Corrections Institute, Rule 1400-1-.17(2) and (3).

 “The courts accord wide-ranging deference to correction officials in adopting and administering policies that, in the officials' judgment, are needed to preserve internal order and discipline and to maintain institutional security.”
 Utley v.
 Tennessee Dept. of Correction, 118 S.W.3d 705, 713 (Tenn.
 Ct.
 App.
 2003) citing Jones v.
 North Carolina Prisoners' Labor Union, Inc., 433 U.S. 119, 126, 97 S.Ct.
 2532, 2538, 53 L.Ed.2d 629 (1977); Bell v.
 Wolfish, 441 U.S. 520, 548, 99 S.Ct.
 1861, 1879, 60 L.Ed.2d 447 (1979); Jaami v.
 Conley, 958 S.W.2d 123, 125 (Tenn.
 Ct.
 App.
 1997) (recognizing prison officials' broad authority regarding prisoner classification).
 “Accordingly, the courts consistently decline to substitute their judgment for that of prison officials when it comes to difficult and sensitive matters of prison administration.”
 Utley at 713, citing O'Lone v.
 Estate of Shabazz, 482 U.S. 342, 353, 107 S.Ct.
 2400, 2407, 96 L.Ed.2d 282 (1987).